 Welding (Day Course)

-Welders require attributes such as, good mechanical ability, manual dexterity, good vision, excellent hand-eye coordination and the ability to concentrate in detail work as part of a team.
+Welders require attributes such as good mechanical ability, manual dexterity, good vision, excellent hand-eye coordination, and the ability to concentrate in detail on work as part of a team.
 They also require the ability to work quickly and accurately, visualize a finished product, reason logically and understand metallurgy.
-Occupational hazards in this trade include sparks, gases, hazardous fumes, burns, heavy lifting, exposure to ultra-violet light and infra-red rays, working at heights, working in confined spaces and in trenches.
-With experience, welders may advance to positions such as, Welding Inspector, Lead Hand or Welding Supervisor.
+Occupational hazards in this trade include sparks, gases, hazardous fumes, burns, heavy lifting, exposure to ultra-violet light and infra-red rays, working at heights, working in confined spaces, and in trenches.
+With experience, welders may advance to positions such as Welding Inspector, Lead Hand, or Welding Supervisor.